-The School's Designated Person (SDP) is the Deputy Head teacher, who has received the appropriate up to date safeguarding training and follows the procedures set out by the Worcestershire Safeguarding Children Board (WSCB), taking account of guidance issued by the Department for Education (DfE).
+The Designated Safeguarding Lead (DSL) is the Deputy Head teacher, who has received the appropriate up to date safeguarding training and follows the procedures set out by the Worcestershire Safeguarding Children Board (WSCB), taking account of guidance issued by the Department for Education (DfE) and in line with Keeping Children Safe in Education (2024).
 The SDP will co-ordinate action on safeguarding and promoting the welfare of children within the school.
-The Headteacher, Assistant Headteacher, School Business Manager and KS2 Phase Leader are also trained as Safeguarding Leads.
+The Headteacher, Assistant Headteacher, School Business Manager, Family Support Worker and KS2 Phase Leader are also trained as Safeguarding Leads.
+All staff members have annual safeguarding training and this forms part of all new staff members induction.
+The important message is reinforced with all staff within the safeguarding training, that pupils with SEND could be more vulnerable to abuse due to their level of need and therefore the training ensures all staff can competently identify signs of abuse.

-We recognise that children who are abused or witness violence may find it difficult to develop a sense of self worth.
+We recognise that children who have suffered any form of abuse or witnessed violence may find it difficult to develop a sense of self-worth due to the trauma they may have experienced.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school, their behaviour may be challenging and defiant or they may be withdrawn.
-The school will endeavour to support the pupil in various ways.
+The school will endeavour offer immediate emotional support for the pupil in various ways.